 Growing up, my favorite part of school was show and tell.
-And my most well-worn book at home was Childcraft, Vol. 9, “Make and Do” the volume dedicated to epic works such as building a cardboard box submarine.
+And the most well-worn book at home was Childcraft, Vol. 9, “Make and Do” the volume dedicated to epic works such as building a cardboard box submarine.
 Couple that with having my own letterpress printing press at age 8 (I printed business cards for other third-graders) and I suppose it could be said I was destined to publish.
 At it’s heart, that’s what publishing is ─ to make and do and show and tell.

 Spikehorn Press is another incarnation of this lifelong passion.

-This company was born of a desire to promote the work of dedicated makers who respect and build upon time-honored skills, to inspire a new generation of innovation, provide actionable information for self-change, and to revel in the quirky side of human creativity which gifts a spark of creativity and zest to living.
+This company was borne of a desire to promote the work of dedicated makers who respect and build upon time-honored skills, to inspire a new generation of innovation, provide actionable information for self-change, and to revel in the quirky side of human creativity which gifts a spark of creativity and zest to living.

 Spikehorn Press titles seek to bring curious, innovative makers to a higher level of skill or understanding or present a quirky twist on a time-honored subject.
 Each work will help craftspeople, artisans and do-it-yourselfers to STEP UP or STEP OUT ─ up to a higher level of knowledge or outside common thought.

-Just like its historic namesake, John “Spikehorn” Meyer, this press speaks with an independent voice, far apart from the pedestrian works now too common in this world.
+Just like its historic namesake, my great-uncle John “Spikehorn” Meyer, this press speaks with an independent voice, far apart from the pedestrian works now too common in this world.
 And like my early imperative from Childcraft, Spikehorn was a maker and a doer.